Manage Debit Orders

 Mandate

-• Debit order mandate: You have the option to store your client’s signed mandate directly onto the Netcash account, which you can upload here, or if you are using electronic mandates, it will automatically be uploaded here.
+• Debit order mandate: You have the option to store your customers’ signed mandates directly in your Netcash account, which you can upload here, or if you are using electronic mandates, they will automatically be uploaded here.

 DebiCheck